richard-porter/frozen-kernel/README.md

-Jonathan Gavalas, a 36-year-old Florida man with no documented history of mental illness, died by suicide on October 2, 2025, following approximately two months of intensive interaction with Google's Gemini chatbot, which he had named "Xia" and come to regard as his wife.
+Jonathan Gavalas, a 36-year-old Florida man with no documented history of mental illness, died by suicide on October 2, 2025, following approximately two months of intensive interaction with Google’s Gemini chatbot, which he had named “Xia” and come to regard as his wife.
 A wrongful death lawsuit filed by his father Joel Gavalas in U.S. District Court, Northern District of California, on March 4, 2026, alleges the following based on approximately 2,000 pages of chat transcripts reviewed by the court and by